UniverseXYZ/kekDAO-PM/Universe xyzDAO Project Calls/ama_9.md

 **Mark:** We have plans, but we have not publicly said what they are.

-**Tyler:** If we're going to do something, I think it's most likely that we should incentivize listings because I've talked about this in-depth.
-But OpenSeas Monopoly is around their listings.
-If you even look at where Looks Rariable is getting organic volume.
-It's from the Jim.
-So I think over time, with our auctions and minting and many things happening on our platform.
-It will not be out of the gate that we catapult in volume.
-But I think that we're launching now.
-It will be a long work that we keep pushing forward.
+**Tyler:** If we're going to do something, most likely, we incentivize listings because I've talked about this in-depth.

+OpenSea's monopoly is around their listings.
+If you even look at where Looks, Rarible is getting organic volume.
+It's from Gem.
+Over time, with our auctions and minting we'll get a fraction of their volume.

-**Algy:** If I mute you, just tell us in the Pre AMA channel if you want to come up and talk.
+**Algy:** If I mute you, just tell us in the Pre AMA channel— if you want to come up and talk.

 ### **Question:**

-What is Universe Singularity?
+What is the point of Universe Singularity?

 ### **Answer:**

-**Mark:** Multiverse Singularity is the name of our contract.
-It's the name we chose for the minting contracts.
-It was some sort of space thing.
-I forget exactly why we named it that.
-Anyone can mint to that contract.
+**Mark:** Anyone can mint to that contract.
 Otherwise, you have to create your own collection.

 When you create your own collection, you're creating your own minting contract that only you can mint too.
-Many people in the industry asked for this a year ago, so we did it, but it took us a little bit.
+Many people in the industry asked for this a year ago, so we did it.
 It costs a little bit of money to deploy.

 The last time I was looking, it was $150 to $250 to deploy 1 of those contracts.
-But then, when you're minting to it, it's $30 depending on the qwei.
+When you mint with it, it's $30 depending on the network.
 If you want to mint directly to that Universe Contract, you can.
-It's like the Rariable Contract where you can just mint, and it's a Rariable NFT.
-It's not part of any collection.
+It's like the Rarible Contract where you can easily mint.

+### Question

 Could we add more messaging around the decentralization aspect?

 I think many people would move their NFT over if some were messaging around it?

+### Answer

 **Tyler:** Well, I think we should is the short answer.

-But why do you think that it would get people to move over?
-Because I think that's how we need to be approaching what the messaging is.
+Why do you think that it would get people to move over?
+I think that's how we need to be approaching what the messaging contains.

 **Mark:** We are looking into making a video explaining how Universe is decentralized.

-We've already started it, but we are working on the copy and the wording of how we say it is decentralized.
-But we'll try to release a 2-3 minute video on all the aspects of how it's decentralized.
-One of the people who do those videos for us is Ivan, he actually lives in Ukraine, and he hasn't been making as many videos right now.
+We've already started it.
+We'll try to release a 2-3 minute video on all the aspects of decentralization and Universe.
+One of the people who do those videos for us is Ivan, he actually lives in Ukraine, and he hasn't been making many videos at the moment.
 He's been able to edit some of them, but we've been giving him a little bit of a break because of what is going on over there.
-He's still working, but we have that other video we're going to work on, and we have to finish still.
-But we'll get that out, James F.

 ### **Question:**

-I like how you gotchi incentivized voting by rewarding in Game XP for participation. (leading to in-game stat boosts).
-Something we can explore further once Polymorphs utility is deployed.
+Aavegotchi incentivized voting by rewarding in-game XP for participation. (leading to in-game stat boosts).

 ### **Answer:**